Randy Samuel

+Early life

+Samuel was born in Trinidad and grew up in Saskatoon, Canada and Richmond, Canada.
+Growing up, he attended McNair High School in Canada.

 Club career

 North America

-Samuel was born in Trinidad, grew up in Richmond, British Columbia, and graduated from McNair High School.
 He was selected by the Vancouver Whitecaps in the 1981 North American Soccer League draft, though he never signed with the club.
 In 1983, Samuel began his professional career with the Edmonton Eagles of the Canadian Professional Soccer League.
 He signed with the Vancouver Whitecaps the following year, yet he never played a game for them before returning to the Eagles.

 Netherlands

 In 1985, Samuels left Canada for the Netherlands, where he played in the Dutch First Division with PSV Eindhoven.
 PSV were crowned champions in 1985–86 and 1986–87, but Samuels played just five league games before he moved on to FC Volendam, who were newly-promoted to the top-flight in 1987–88.
 After a mid-table finish in 1988–89, Volendam missed out on qualification to the UEFA Cup by only two points in 1989–90.
 He switched to Fortuna Sittard in 1990, who finished mid-table in 1990–91 and 1991–92, before dropping into the Second Division after suffering relegation in 1992–93.
 After Sittard finished the 1993–94 season mid-table in the Dutch second tier, he left the club and the country.
+He coached at youth level while playing in the Netherlands.